Qumulo/docs/azure-native-administrator-guide/getting-started/how-azure-native-qumulo-works.md

 * Include a set amount of used capacity, higher than that of an {{site.azure.qumuloOnAzureShort}} Hot instance

-* Include a set amount of data that you can retrieve per month
+* Include a set amount of data that you can retrieve each month

-  When you exceed this amount, we charge a per-gigabyte rate for reading data from the instance (regardless of protocol).
+  When you exceed this amount, we charge a rate for each gigabyte of data read from the instance (regardless of protocol).

 * Have a minimum data retention period of 120 days.